allendomingo/StoreInventory/README.md

 ## Architecture
 - Rest API framework using Express.js.
-- MongoDB Atlas (free) will be used as the database,
+- MongoDB Atlas (free) will be used as the database.
+- ReactJs for FE